April 1, 2023

 Developed in Connecticut, ‘Brouwer’s Beauty’ is a cross between Pieris japonica and our native Pieris floribunda.
 The result is a beautiful shrub with purple-red winter buds which open to an abundant display of slightly fragrant white, bell-shaped flowers that are upright and slightly arching.
 New spring foliage is yellow-green, maturing to shiny dark green in summer and bronze in winter.
 The rich winter foliage complements the deep red flower buds, creating winter interest in the garden.
 Very hardy, it is slow growing, forming a dense shrub 5’-6’ tall and 3’-4’ wide in 10 years.
 This variety was a Cary Award winter in 2000, signifying its outstanding garden performance in our region.

-Most Andromeda flowers bloom in early to mid-spring.
-The blooming period can last several weeks, depending on the variety and growing conditions.
+Andromeda shrubs typically bloom in early to mid-spring.
+The flowering display can last several weeks, and many varieties also offer attractive foliage interest year-round.

-Andromeda flowers thrive in partial shade and well-draining, acidic soil.
-They prefer cool to moderate climates and are often grown in woodland gardens or shaded borders.
+Andromeda shrubs grow best in partial shade with well-draining, acidic soil.
+They thrive in cool to moderate climates and are well suited for woodland gardens, foundation plantings, and shaded landscape borders.

-To care for Andromeda flowers, water regularly to keep the soil moist but not soggy, prune lightly after blooming to shape the plant, and apply acidic fertilizer in early spring.
+To care for Andromeda shrubs, keep the soil consistently moist but not waterlogged, mulch to protect shallow roots, and apply an acidic fertilizer in early spring.
+Prune lightly after flowering to maintain shape and encourage healthy growth.

 Yes.
-All parts of the Andromeda plant contain grayanotoxins, which are toxic to humans and animals if ingested.
-Avoid planting them where pets or livestock may graze.
+All parts of Andromeda shrubs contain grayanotoxins, which are toxic to humans and animals if ingested.
+Plant them away from areas where pets or livestock may have access.